gregoryjscott/portfolio/README.md

 ## Content

-The content is stored in Markdown files with a `.md` extension.
+Content is defined in Markdown files with a `.md` extension.
 They can optionally have a corresponding data file.
 Content shouldn't define data - it's purpose is to display it, describe it, etc. The data is obviously important, but perhaps not as important as _good_ content.

 Content is written by humans for humans.
 This means that good writing is what makes good content.
 One reason for extracting the content into simple Markdown files is to make it easier for writers to contribute content.
 Writers don't need be concerned with layout and can focus on creating great content.